ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 ### Printing and Formatting

-For display the representation of the S-expressions, formatting functions like `Sexp.pp` are provided:
+To display the representation of the S-expressions, formatting functions like `Sexp.pp` are provided:

 ```ocaml
 # Format.printf "%a\n" Sexp.pp Sexp.(List [List [Atom "1"; Atom "hello"]]);;